Bruce0203/Mintlin/README.md

 Mintlin is a Minecraft server fully written in Kotlin, that aims to customize minigame server, being able to run itself without any of Mojang code.

-It is designed to generate dependency-less Java code and in the future JS or WASM code too.
+It is designed to generate dependency-less Java code.
 The project can be embedded as a library and also allows compiling code into multiplatform.